openshift/training/beta-4-setup.md

 All of your VMs should be on the same logical network and be able to access one another.

+#### Docker Storage Setup
+**IMPORTANT:** The default docker storage configuration uses loopback devices and is not appropriate for production.
+Red Hat considers the dm.thinpooldev storage option to be the only appropriate configuration for production use.

+In order to use dm.thinpooldev you must have an LVM thinpool available, the `docker-storage-setup` package will assist you in configuring LVM however you must provision your host to fit one of these three scenarios :

+*  Root filesystem on LVM with free space remaining on the volume group.
+Run `docker-storage-setup` with no additional configuration, it will allocate the remaining space for the thinpool.

+*  A dedicated LVM volume group where you'd like to reate your thinpool

+   echo <<EOF > /etc/sysconfig/docker-storage-setup
+   VG=docker-vg
+   SETUP_LVM_THIN_POOL=yes
+   EOF
+   docker-storage-setup

+*  A dedicated block device, which will be used to create a volume group and thinpool

+   cat <<EOF > /etc/sysconfig/docker-storage-setup
+   DEVS=/dev/vdc
+   VG=docker-vg
+   SETUP_LVM_THIN_POOL=yes
+   EOF
+   docker-storage-setup

+Once complete you should have a thinpool named `docker-pool` and docker should be configured to use it in `/etc/sysconfig/docker-storage`.

+  # lvs
+  LV                  VG        Attr       LSize  Pool Origin Data%  Meta% Move Log Cpy%Sync Convert docker-pool         docker-vg twi-a-tz-- 48.95g             0.00   0.44

+  # cat /etc/sysconfig/docker-storage
+  DOCKER_STORAGE_OPTIONS=--storage-opt dm.fs=xfs --storage-opt dm.thinpooldev=/dev/mapper/openshift--vg-docker--pool

+**Note:** If you had previously used docker with loopback storage you should clean out `/var/lib/docker` This is a destructive operation and will delete all images and containers on the host.

+    systemctl stop docker
+    rm -rf /var/lib/docker/*
+    systemctl start docker

 ## Setting Up the Environment
 ### DNS